TommyZihao/Code-Story-Interview-/README.md

 simplify the learning curve, avoid detours, and consequently save lots of time and money as well.

-My first video is about convolutional neural network, the breakthough algorithm in computer vision and deep learning.
+My first video is about convolutional neural networks, the breakthrough algorithm in computer vision, and deep learning.

 Later, I find myself good at teaching this kind of hard-core thing.

-More and more subscribers make me more confident and I think this could be my career of my lifetime.
+More and more subscribers make me more confident and I think this could be the career of my lifetime.

 We aim to help zero basic beginners and cross-fields- learners quickly master AI and data mining in easy-to-understand-way, and quickly apply what they have learned

-Consequently, provide a complete system of AI education solutions for students, job seekers, employees and large enterprises.
-Help beginners to cross the threshold of mathematics, algorithm programming, frontier exploration and application landing, quickly apply what they have learned.
+Consequently, provide a complete system of AI education solutions for students, job seekers, employees, and large enterprises.
+Help beginners to cross the threshold of mathematics, algorithm programming, frontier exploration, and application landing, quickly apply what they have learned.

 ## `How many fields do your video channel cover?
 Do you focus on specific area?`

-My video channel cover all kinds of fields related to computer science.
+My video channel covers all kinds of fields related to computer science.

-from math, machine learning basics, deep learning, computer vision, python programming, data ananlyse, data visualizaiton, edge computing.
+from math, machine learning basics, deep learning, computer vision, python programming, data analysis, data visualization, edge computing.

 Especially we focus on computer vision.